SEX CRIMES |

 Hood River County

-David Lesh provides Ballot Measure 11 criminal defense to the communities of: Portland Ore., Portland OR, NW Northwest, SW Southwest, SE Southeast, NE Northeast, and N North; Gresham; Lake Oswego; Oregon City; Tualatin; West Linn; Milwaukie; Wilsonville; Troutdale; Canby; and Multnomah County and Clackamas County.
+David Lesh provides Ballot Measure 11 criminal defense to the communities of: Portland Ore., Portland OR, NW Northwest, SW Southwest, SE Southeast, NE Northeast, and N North; Gresham; Lake Oswego; Oregon City; Tualatin; West Linn; Milwaukie; Wilsonville; Troutdale; Canby; Hillsboro, St Helens, McMinnville and Multnomah County, Clackamas County, Columbia County, Washington County, Hood River County, Wasco County, and Yamhill County.
 Read our privacy statement.
 Mr. Lesh accepts American Express, Discover, Visa and MasterCard credit cards / card.
-Copyright 2013, 2012, 2011, 2010, 2009, 2008, 2007.
+Copyright 2014, 2013, 2012, 2011, 2010, 2009, 2008, 2007.